Driversnote-Dev/react-native-kontaktio/README.md

 * Beacons support Android versions 4.3 and up.
 	* So far the lowest Android version this library was tested on was a device with Android 4.4.2.
-* A physical device has to be used for testing
+* A physical device must be used for testing, at best you have some Kontakt.io beacons at your disposal, configure them via their management console and have your API-key handy.

 ## Coming soon: